zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

 Note that this configuration is less secure than our repository server setup (no HTTPS, for example), but it is way easier this way.

-Now we can configure the remote repository server through our local Kopia WebUI at `http://[local-IP]:51515` (note: **http**), username "kopiagui" and password "gfmh7qevukqnur58" (or other values, see your local compose file).
+Now we can configure the repository server on our NAS to be our snapshot target.
+Open the Kopia WebUI of "testvm" at `http://[testvm-IP]:51515` (note: **http**), username "kopiagui" and password "gfmh7qevukqnur58" (or other values, see the "testvm" compose file).

 -> Select Storage Type -> Kopia Repository Server

-Set the "Server address" to the IP of your Synology NAS (I use [Tailscale](https://tailscale.com/) on both the NAS and the local PC) with the correct IP (example here: "https://100.95.65.71:51515").
+Set the "Server address" to the IP of your Synology NAS (I use [Tailscale](https://tailscale.com/) on both the NAS and the local PC) with the correct port (example here: "https://100.95.65.71:51515").
 We also need to add the repository server's fingerprint, which we noted from the container's log after its first start (example here: "321a09df468f2fd7a7cb198a2aa195015014ae839409f5ca32718e34bd31e09c").
-Here we also have to insert our credentials (login "user2@remotehost" & password "12345678"), the login can be changed from its default value via the Advanced View below.
+Here we also have to insert our credentials (login "user2@remotehost" & password "12345678"), the login can be changed from its default value in the Advanced View below.

 Now we can create our first snapshot:

 - Snapshots -> New Snapshot -> "/data"

+> [!warning] More information about snapshot options needed!

 ### Restoring files

-...
+> [!warning] More information ne

+Since we mounted `/root/restore` into the container at `/restore` writeable we can restore files there and manually move or compare them to `/root/important-data`.

 Possible: remove ":ro" from "/root/important-data:/data:ro", restore at "/data" and select "Overwrite Files" & "Overwrite Directories" -> restore at original place